What Training Engagement Really Means — and How to Earn It

 Earned attention.

-When you begin your course at 8:00AM you haven’t earned it yet.
+When you begin your course at 8:00AM, you haven’t earned that attention yet.
 You’re at the starting gate.

 As a Trainer, it’s true – you don’t have control over all aspects of the training you’re about to deliver.